-Certain members of our board of directors and management are expected to own shares of the Cequent businesses and/or options to purchase shares of the Cequent businesses, which could create, or appear to create, potential conflicts of interest when our directors and executive officers are faced with decisions that could have different implications for the Company and the Cequent businesses.
-It is possible that some of our directors might also be directors of the Cequent businesses following the spin-off.
-This may create, or appear to create, potential conflicts of interest if these directors are faced with decisions that could have different implications for the Cequent businesses then the decisions have for the Company.
+Certain members of our board of directors and management own shares of the Cequent businesses, now a new independent publicly traded company, Horizon Global Corporation ("Horizon"), and/or options to purchase shares of Horizon, which could create, or appear to create, potential conflicts of interest when our directors and executive officers are faced with decisions that could have different implications for the Company and Horizon.
+One of our directors, Samuel Valenti III, is also a director of Horizon.
+This may create, or appear to create, potential conflicts of interest if Mr. Valenti is faced with decisions that could have different implications for Horizon then the decisions have for the Company.